5 Best Budgeting Apps for NZ in 2026 (Tested)

 Before diving into the list, here's what matters for New Zealanders:

 Bank connectivity — Can it pull transactions from your ANZ, ASB, BNZ, Kiwibank, or Westpac account automatically?
 Manual entry is a dealbreaker for most people.
+This is where open banking via Akahu comes in.

 NZ dollar support — Sounds obvious, but many international apps default to USD and don't handle NZD formatting correctly.